 SEX & PLEASURE

 The brain is activated differently and in various places depending on what stimuli are activated and how they are sensed and evaluated.
-A woman will sometimes experience the full benefits of sexual pleasure, what we generally identify as an orgasm, and sometimes it is sensed less intense.
+A woman will sometimes experience the full benefits of sexual pleasure, what we normally identify as an orgasm, and sometimes it is sensed less intense.
 There is a chance she sometimes may not even find much fulfillment in the act.

 It makes sense to stop assuming that men and women get the same from sex.
 It is far better to agree that sex is good and should be good for both parts.
 And to focus on how we make sure that both are sexually satisfied.